 A shrub or small tree with silvery gray appearance due to pale felted undersurfaces on the 2- to 4-inch leaves.
 Small deep magenta flowers occur in spring.
-Important New Zealand trees that grow in San Francisco and Santa Cruz are poorly represented at Stanford; for example kauri (Agathis australis), kowhai (Sophora tetraptera), and rimu (Dacridium cupressinum).
+It is not clear why important New Zealand trees that grow in San Francisco and Santa Cruz are poorly represented at Stanford; for example kauri (Agathis australis), kowhai (Sophora tetraptera), and rimu (Dacridium cupressinum).

 A trimmed hedge of Karo separates Branner Hall’s front garden from the parking lot to the west.
 A single specimen is on the path off Alvarado Row opposite San Francisco Court, near the drinking fountain.

 Look for karo in other campus locations as a small tree, trimmed hedge, and a ground cover.

 Name derivation: Pittosporum – Greek pitta (pitch) and spora (seed), referring to the sticky seed coating; crassifolium – thick-leaved.